Malvineous/libgamecommon/README.md

 <http://www.shikadi.net/camoto/>
 [![Build Status](https://travis-ci.org/Malvineous/libgamecommon.svg?branch=master)](https://travis-ci.org/Malvineous/libgamecommon)

-Camoto is a collection of utilities for editing (modding) "classic" DOS games - those from the early to mid 1990s.
+Camoto is a collection of utilities for editing (modding) "classic" PC games - those running under MS-DOS from the 1980s and 1990s.

 This is **libgamecommon**, the lowest-level component of the Camoto suite.
 It contains shared code and routines used by most of the other Camoto libraries.